Pentax KP Comparison Review

 The Pentax KP is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in January 2017 and is equipped with an APS-C sensor.
 It offers a resolution of 24.1 megapixel.

-The Pentax KP has a Camera Elo of 2572.
+Is the Pentax KP a good camera?
+The KP has a Camera Elo of 2613.
 This rating puts the KP among the top 20 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the KP also falls among the top 20 percent.
+In terms of its sensor size category (APS cameras), the KP also ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.